corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 ### Exercise 8.7: Adding dependencies

 As in previous exercises, you will use `poetry` to manage python packages
-- Run the command to initialize poetry, `poetry init`.
-You can use default settings
+- Run the command to initialize poetry: `poetry init`.
+You can use the default options when answering the prompts.
 - In order to use a virtual environment local to your project, you will need to create a new file called `poetry.toml` in the root of your project, and add the following two lines to it:
 ```python
 [virtualenvs]
 create = true
 in-project = true
 ```
-- Run the command to add `flask` to the list of dependencies
+- Run the command to add `flask` to the list of dependencies: `poetry add flask`.

 ### Minimal flask application

-Let's start by creating an `app.py` file (it's important to use this name!), and paste the following:
+Let's start by creating an `app.py` file (it's important to use this filename!), and paste the following:

 ```python
 import flask